 What Marian is describing is not a bug, but a "feature".

 We want to have a way to put the whole factory down, and bring it back up, while preserving the various downtime states of the various entries.

 However, Marian pointed out an interesting new use case;

 when installing a new factory, one may indeed want to proceed cautiously and start with all entries down.

 And then bring up one at a time.

 However, I don't think this should be implemented in the "manageDowntimes" tool.

 It should be instead a feature of create_glidein/reconfig_glidein; i.e. if so desired, new entries are created in downtime state already.

-#6 Updated by Douglas Strain almost 8 years ago
+#6 Updated by Douglas Strain over 8 years ago

 Here is my proposal: